-Staff must ensure that they establish safe and responsible online behaviours, working to local and national guidelines and acceptable use policies which detail how new and emerging technologies may be used.
+Staff should ensure that they establish safe and responsible online behaviours, working to local and national guidelines and acceptable use policies which detail how new and emerging technologies may be used.

-Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
-This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat-rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand held devices.
-(Given the ever changing world of technology it should be noted that this list gives examples only and is not exhaustive.)
+Communication with children both in the 'real' world and through web based and telecommunication interactions, such as when virtual or remote teaching, should take place within explicit professional boundaries.
+This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chatrooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand-held devices.
+(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)